dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-08-20-prs-and-high-wip-limit.md

 Here's the thing.

-If you have any PR waiting for a review, your WIP limit is too high.
+If you have any PR waiting for a review, your WIP limit is already too high.
 If it wasn't, you wouldn't have any queue/wait time.

 The highest WIP limit you should have is the one you get when pairing.